What is kennel cough & the best way to treat kennel cough in dogs

 We like using oregano oil as it has anti-fungal, antibacterial and anti-viral properties.
 You could use it in either of the following ways:

-- Add two to three drops of oregano oil to 1 teaspoon of coconut oil to increase the treatment from both oils.
+- Add one to two drops of oregano oil to 1 teaspoon of coconut oil to increase the treatment from both oils.
 The coconut oil makes the oregano oil taste less harsh for treating kennel cough in your dog.

-- Add two to three drops of oregano oil to raw honey as this will also dilute the oregano oil and soothe your dog’s throat.
+- Add one to two drops of oregano oil to raw honey as this will also dilute the oregano oil and soothe your dog’s throat.

 - Grate a bit of fresh garlic clove and add to your dog’s food.